Vary a designated premises supervisor

 Download list

-You can edit it in your own time and save it to your device.
-When you’re ready, you can continue to the online submission (step 3).
+You can edit in your own time and save as you go.
+When you’re ready, continue to the next step to submit your application.

-Alternatively, you can print the form and fill it in.
-Then you’ll need to scan it and save it to your device so you can attach it to your application.
+Alternatively, you can print the forms and fill them in.
+Then you’ll need to scan and save to your device so you can attach them to your application.

 Make sure you’ve saved them to your device before you start your application.